Active Coarse-to-Fine Segmentation of Moveable Parts from Real Images: Method

 \agp{ Our active learning setup, consisting of human-in-the-loop feedback, unfolds in a coarse-to-fine manner (see Figure~\ref{fig:al-pipeline}).
 We independently run AL workflow on outputs of both \emph{coarse} and \emph{fine} stages from Section \ref{subsec:network}.

 \rqw{In \emph{coarse} AL part, \emph{Coarse} stage generates predictions for the \emph{test set}.
+In our experiment setup, the \emph{test set} is the \emph{enhancement set}.
 During this phase, users validate interaction direction predictions and rectify inaccuracies.
 With ground-truth interaction directions established, refined masks $m_{r}$ are computed and input into the \emph{fine} stage.}

 \rqw{In \emph{fine} AL part, part segmentation mask and label outcome from the \emph{Fine} stage are subject to user evaluation, categorized as perfect, missed, or fair.
 Specifically: i)} A perfect prediction implies coverage of all \xeable parts in the final segmentation masks, without any gaps, as well as accurate class labels for each segmented part; ii) A missed prediction effectively refers to a null segmentation mask, and/or erroneous class labels; iii) A fair prediction denotes an output segmentation mask that may exhibit imperfections such as gaps or rough edges, and/or may have inaccuracies in some part class labels. \rqw{We provide extensive examples of these scenarios in our supplements.} During the \rqw{AL} process, perfect predictions are directly incorporated into the next-iteration training set.
-For all wrong predictions, we employ the labelme~\cite{yi2016scalable} annotation interface to manually annotate the part mask polygons, and include such images in the next-iteration training set.
+For all wrong predictions, we employ the labelme~\cite{labelme2016} annotation interface to manually annotate the part mask polygons, and include such images in the next-iteration training set.
 Fair predictions, on the other hand, remain in the \emph{test set} for re-evaluation.

 The AL workflow on the \emph{fine} stage continues iteratively until all images within the \emph{test set} transition to the training set, becoming well-labeled and eventually leaving the test set vacant. \rqw{Benefiting from the verified ground-truth interaction direction established in the \emph{coarse} AL part, the \emph{Fine} stage hones in on features of the target surface, omitting noisy object parts.
 This streamlined focus notably expedites the annotation process. }Further insights into the human verification and annotation procedures will be provided in our supplementary materials. }